pflry/simple-json-editor/README.md

 - Real-time JSON file validation
 - Secure saving of modifications
 - Compatible with all WordPress themes
+- Smart folder display: only folders containing JSON files are shown in the selection menu
+- Easy navigation through your theme's JSON files

 SJE is the perfect tool for theme developers and site administrators who need to regularly modify JSON configuration files.
+By displaying only relevant folders, SJE streamlines your workflow and helps you focus on the JSON files that matter.

 ## Installation